elias-jw/elias-jw.github.io/main-site/content/posts/short-blogs/index.md

 ### Discomfort

-Heuristic for deciding between being an employee vs a founder: discomfort being an employee >> discomfort being a founder.
+Heuristic for deciding between being an employee vs a founder:

+- discomfort being an employee >> discomfort being a founder.

 If not, or if you don't feel any discomfort as an employee, don't become a founder!

 ### Bell-curve pay

-It doesn't matter how good you are, if the mean (or median) pay is low, you will never get payed a high wage.
+It doesn't matter how good you are, if the mean (or median) pay is low, you will never get a high wage.
 The right-tail (really good people) have to compensate for the left-tail (not so good people that still get paid).

 ### Hiring and false positives

-Hiring is about avoiding false-positives, as they are extremely costly: difficulty in firing people, lost cost and time, and now you have to recruit again.
-The benefit of an amazing candidate over an adequate one is not as much as the cost of false positives.
-Hence why irrational recruiting practices, with excessive barriers to entry, are actually quite rational.
-So recruiting is false positive elimination.
+Hiring is about avoiding false-positives.
+They are extremely costly:

+- difficulty in firing people,
+- lost cost and time, and
+- now you have to recruit again.

+The benefit of an amazing candidate over an adequate one is not as much as the cost of a false positive.
+Irrational recruiting practices, with excessive barriers to entry, are actually quite rational.
+Recruiting is false positive elimination.

 ### Indecision Ponzi scheme